Tom-debug-design/Atomicbot-heartbeat-test/README.md

 # Atomicbot Heartbeat Test

-This simple Flask app sends a startup ping, hourly heartbeats for the first 24 hours, and then a daily ping at 06:00 Oslo time to a configured Discord webhook.
+Simple Flask app that pings a Discord webhook hourly for 24h, then daily at 06:00 CET.